needle-mirror/com.unity.localization/Documentation~/Smart/Persistent-Variables-Source.md

 `{item.gender:choose(Male|Female):El|La} {item} es {item:{color}}`

 When formatting a nested translation, they have access to both the parent local variables and the local variables defined in the current [LocalizedStrings](xref:UnityEngine.Localization.LocalizedString).
-The local variables are first evaluated and then the parent variables if no match was found locally..
+The local variables are first evaluated and then the parent variables if no match was found locally.

 The colors would be translated to: